My first online LLC briefing session

 Although Zoom has some security issues, it has already surpassed 200 million users, and as a well-known tool that everyone has used, I think it is the best tool for online events

-Trend Micro Inc. 's blog provides a clear explanation of Zoom's security measures
+Trend Micro Incorporated 's blog provides a clear explanation of Zoom's security measures , so please be sure to check it out

 For safe remote work: Understanding Zoom risks and security